akolachina/Frequent-item-sets/README.md

 # Frequent-item-sets
 Python code to build frequent item sets from a transactions database where each line represents a transaction of items.
 Each item is represented as an integer and items are separated by space.
 A line that looks like: ‘1001 1002 1003' represents a single transaction consisting of products with SKUs 1001, 1002 and 1003.

+# Output file
+The output is stored in *"frequent_itemsets_final_output.csv"*

 # Instructions to run the code

 clone the repo: git clone https://github.com/akolachina/Frequent-item-sets.git

-Open *"Frequent Itemsets-Ver4.ipynb"* in Jupyter Notebook
+Open *"Frequent Itemsets-Ver5.ipynb"* in Jupyter Notebook

 Change the data set path to directory where you clone